harlyq/aframe-sprite-particles-component/README.md

 **overTimeSlots** - maximum number of slots for over-time attributes. if an attribute has more than **overTimeSlots** slots, then the remainder are ignored (cannot be changed after creation) (*int*) default 5

+**particleOrder** - defines the draw order of particles, which can either be `newest` drawn last, `oldest` drawn last or `original` which uses a cylic buffer and reuses old particles so the draw order is indeterminant.
+The order applies to both particles and their trails. (*string*) default original

 **particleSize** - the size of each particle in pixels. if **usePerspective** is `true` then this is the size of the particle at 1m from the camera (*number*) default 100

 **position** - range for offseting the initial particle position in local coordinates (*vec3 range*) default 0 0 0